-Using Google Authenticator?
-Here's why you should get rid of it | ZDNet
+Still using Google Authenticator?
+Here's why you should get rid of it today | ZDNet

 First, it runs on only a few platforms, specifically Android, iOS, and Blackberry.

-Another is that you're limited to having it on a single device.
-Not a huge drawback for those who live with a smartphone in their hand, but if you "device surf" a lot, this can be a drawback because you have to have your smartphone nearby.
+Another is that you have to set it up individually on every single device you use.
+Not a huge drawback for those who live with a single smartphone in their hand, but if you "device surf" a lot, this can be a drawback because you have to have your smartphone nearby.

+Note: As some readers have correctly pointed out, you can set up Google Authenticator on multiple devices, but for me that's more work, and a change to one of the installations would have to be done across all devices.
+One reader had the nifty idea of keeping a printout of the QR codes for the sides, and going down a list and scanning them in when having to set up Google Authenticator in the future.
+Nifty idea for sure.

 Another drawback, and this is a big one, is that if you swap phones, you have to blitz the entire app and go back and sync up all the accounts again.
 This is where things get really tedious, and where it begins to feel easier to just turn off 2FA and take a chance.